 The Vikings make it to the playoffs but lose to Seattle in the NFC championship game.
-It may sound like the Vikings make it to a lot of NFC Championship games, but Tom Brady is the quarterback.
+It may sound like the Vikings make it to many NFC Championship games, but Tom Brady is the quarterback.
 That almost assures you a trip to the championship round.
 Seattle moves on and wins their first Super Bowl.

 A mostly unknown rookie cornerback, Antom Exum, intercepts Drew Brees’ throw—clinching the Vikings Super Bowl victory.

 Carolina beats the Vikings in the NFC championship game.
-Denver wins, Payton Manning retires after winning his second Super Bowl.
+Denver wins, and Peyton Manning retires after winning his second Super Bowl.

-Randy Moss announces that it will be his 18th year will be his final.
+Randy Moss announced that his 18th year will be his final.
 He already has cruised by Jerry Rice and has 27,224 receiving yards with 2,037 receptions and 259 touchdowns.
 He’s a six-time super bowl champion.
 He’s the greatest wide receiver this game will ever see.
-Vikings fans are going to be treated to one more glorious Randy Ratio season.
+Vikings fans will be treated to one more glorious Randy Ratio season.

 Some say the Patriots never recover from this loss.
-With his contract expiring, Adrian Peterson also announces he’s going to retire after the game.
+With his contract expiring, Adrian Peterson also announces he will retire after the game.
 He quickly realizes he’s broke and starts the second half of his career as a journeyman.

 The 2017 season was big.
 The defending champion Minnesota Vikings play host to Super Bowl LII.
 No team has ever played in a Super Bowl they hosted.
 Oh yeah, with Adrian Peterson moving on, the Vikings needed a running back.
 With the 32nd pick in the first round of the 2017 draft, the Minnesota Vikings select running back Dalvin Cook.
-The Vikings finish the season as the number two seed only behind the Philadelphia Eagles who have recently caught fire with their backup quarterback, Nick Foles.
-No miracle required, the Vikings run through the Saints, and their quarterback Matt Ryan pretty easily.
-When they have to travel to Philly to play Nick Foles’ Eagles, things get hairy.
-Beer cans are thrown at Vikings fans, violence occurs, horse poop is eaten.
+The Vikings finish the season as the number two seed only behind the Philadelphia Eagles, who recently caught fire with their backup quarterback, Nick Foles.
+No miracle required; the Vikings run through the Saints and their quarterback Matt Ryan pretty easily.
+Things get hairy when they travel to Philly to play Nick Foles’ Eagles.
+Beer cans are thrown at Vikings fans; violence occurs, and horse poop is eaten.
 This is a different situation.

 Tom Brady and the Vikings have done a lot in their time together, but the one thing they haven’t done is a three-peat.
 Super Bowl LIII is their chance.
 They’ve made it to the NFC championship game and only have to beat the Rams to have a chance.
 Spoiler alert: they do.

 Patrick Mahomes has finally made it to a Super Bowl.
-Everyone says he’s going to replace Brady as the King of the NFL, but Tom has some words to say about that first.
+Everyone says he will replace Brady as the King of the NFL, but Tom has some words to say about that first.
 The last two Super Bowls the Vikings have been in were nail-biters and this one is no different.
-Lead changes, huge plays, massive momentum swings, this game has it all.
+This game has it all: lead changes, huge plays, and massive momentum swings.
 Mahomes ties the game late in the 4th to force an OT.
 It’s 31 a pop and the Vikings get the ball.
 Brady passes deep to Gronk in OT, placing the ball on the 4-yard line.
-Brady tosses right to Dalvin Cook who rushes it in for the Vikings 9th Super Bowl and 3rd in a row.
+Brady tosses right to Dalvin Cook, who rushes it in for the Vikings 9th Super Bowl and 3rd in a row.

-No team has ever been this good for this long and having lost so badly to the 49ers, people start to wonder if the magic is gone.
+No team has ever been this good for this long, and having lost so badly to the 49ers; people start to wonder if the magic is gone.
 Sidney Rice and Percy Harvin both call it a career.
 Gronk says he’s thinking about being done.
-Tom starts to wonder if he should go somewhere else for the twilight of his career to prove he can win elsewhere.
+Tom starts to wonder if he should go elsewhere for the twilight of his career to prove he can win elsewhere.
 There’s a lot of conversation about Tom Brady not being able to win without Mike Tice and vice-versa.
-It seems both to want to prove that they can do it on their own.
+It seems both want to prove that they can do it on their own.

 With Sidney Rice and Percy Harvin retired, the Minnesota Vikings decide to trade up in the draft.
 They select wide receiver, Justin Jefferson.
 Tom Brady finds massive success with his core of Adam Thielen and Justin Jefferson and rides them to a fifth Super Bowl in six years and a rematch of 2018 versus the Cheifs.

 The Vikings are more than ready for Mahomes, handing him one of the most frustrating games in his young career.
-The Vikings easily handle the Cheifs, clinching Tom Brady and the Minnesota Vikings’ 10th Super Bowl.
-Tom Brady, being a local, then shows up to my wedding for real.
+The Vikings easily handle the Chiefs, clinching Tom Brady and the Minnesota Vikings’ 10th Super Bowl.
+Being a local, Tom Brady shows up to my wedding for real.